Chef Dream Team Lights Up Montrose for Barbecue Event of the Year: David Chang is Coming — and Bringing Plenty of FriendsBY Shelby Hodge // 10.17.17

-Southern Smoke is an all-star event.
+The 2016 Southern Smoke was an all-star event.
 Here's the HOUBBQ Collective — Chris Shepherd, Justin Yu, Seth Siegel-Gardner, Ryan Pera, Terrence Gallivan.
 (Photo by Julie Soefer.)

 Momofuku founder David Chang.
 Photo by Gabriel Stabile

 Chef Ashley Christensen of Charlotte, SC.

 Southern Smoke takes barbecue festivals to another level in 2017, which raised more than $500,000 for restaurant and bar professionals in need of emergency assistance.